QA Tester: who is he and what he does

 In fact, in 20tab we follow this procedure, adhering to high standards.
-The PO describes the product’s behavior in the various scenarios using the Gherkin, a language that can be understood even by those without a technical background.
+The PO describes, with the Team, the product’s behavior in the various scenarios using the Gherkin, a language that can be understood even by those without a technical background.
 Each scenario contains the description of a single function and follows a precise pattern: given a context (given), an event (when) produces a result (then).
 In simple terms, in a given context, if I do this I will obtain this.

-Therefore, Gherkin for us Testers is a sort of sacred book: what is written inside it is the law and our task is to track down every anomaly, error, bug and glitch that does not correspond to the official version, reflecting what was agreed with the client in the first place.
+Therefore, Gherkin for us Testers is a sort of sacred book and point of reference: what is written inside it is the law and our task is to track down every anomaly, error, bug and glitch that does not correspond to the official version, reflecting what was agreed with the client in the first place.

 However, several fundamental steps separate the PO from the QA Tester, as no product generates with the power of thought.
-Before a function is finally "ready for test", Product Owner, Visual Designer and Backend/Frontend Developers will team up to achieve the goal.
+Before a function is finally "ready for test", Product Owner and Developers (Visual Designer and Backend/Frontend Developers) will team up to achieve the goal.